 The NAD D 3045 is similar in design and sound quality to the rest of the D series of amplifiers from NAD with a more dynamic power stage than the D 3020 V2 while also looking a bit more premium with its small packaging than the less powerful offering from NAD.

-This is a high-quality amplifier with built-in DAC that is perfect for use with your computer but with its array of inputs and outputs, you will find yourself using it for many other purposes too.
+This is a high-quality amplifier with a built-in DAC that is perfect for use with your computer but with its array of inputs and outputs, you will find yourself using it for many other purposes too.

 Sonos Amp AMPG1US1BLK